lucaskulisz/registerLearnSolidity/README.md

 register-learn-solidity
 This is a set of very basic smart contracts examples to learn Solidity fundamentals

-I suggest to try it in Remix
+I suggest to try it in Remix.
 Comments
 License-Identifier
 Solidity version: pragma command